title: “Fasting for Gains: Can Intermittent Fasting Build Muscle?”

 Yes, non-caloric supplements like black coffee, electrolytes, and certain fat burners (like Enhanced Labs’ Code Red) are fine during fasting.
 Save anabolic supplements like protein or carbs for your eating window to avoid breaking the fast.

-Internal Link Suggestion: Curious about optimizing your supplement stack?
+Curious about optimizing your supplement stack?
 Read my guide on Best Supplements for Muscle Growth to pair with fasting protocols.
+For a different approach to body composition, consider the principles in Intermittent Fasting for Athletes.

 There you have it—a no-BS breakdown of intermittent fasting for muscle growth.
 I’ve laid out the science, the protocols, and the pitfalls so you can decide if fasting for gains fits your goals.
 Hit me with your questions or results in the comments—I’m always down to geek out over this stuff.
 Let’s get huge, let’s get shredded, and let’s do it smarter than ever.